Foggy Night, Dramatic Rescue: Local Guide Leads The Pas RCMP to Help Injured Boaters

 Of the six-person crew, two were hurt, including one 34-year-old woman with serious injuries and a man, 42, with other injuries.

-The rescue team took the two injured people 20 km back to the Comorant boat launch, where an awaiting ambulance took them to hospital in The Pas.
+The rescue team took the two injured people 20 km back to the Cormorant boat launch, where an awaiting ambulance took them to hospital in The Pas.
 Both were treated and released.

 Meanwhile, rescuers headed back to the scene to help pick up the rest of the crew, who were not hurt.